AlexJarrah/Discord-Mass-DM/README.md

     - Filter log by typing `url:discord.com/api` into the filter field near the top of the page
     - Click on any request (you might need to refresh the page)
     - Scroll down to the request headers section and find a header named "Authorization", this is your account token.
 Keep this token safe, do not share it with anyone.
 3. Populate the "message_pool" array with the messages you want to send.
 Each message should be a separate string within the array.
+You can use the below variables to use member specific information:
+    - `$USERNAME`: Inserts the member's account username.
+    - `$NICK`: Inserts the member's server nickname, if set (ignored otherwise).
+    - `$USER_ID`: Inserts the member's unique account ID.
+    - `$MENTION`: Mentions (pings) the member.
+    - `$AVATAR_URL`: Inserts the URL to the member's profile picture.
 4. Modify the "roles" field with all roles you want to include or exclude to filter server members.

 ## Usage